ltrgoddard/thesis/temp.markdown

 [^39]: Davie, *Articulate Energy*, p. ix.
 In fairness, Davie is
-    referring here not to his own actual tendencies, but to what he felt was expected by those ‘who were kind enough to read the two books one after the other, and to read my poems too’.
+    referring here not to his own actual tendencies, but to what he felt was expected by those ‘who were kind enough to read the two books one after the other, and to read my poems too’ (*ibid*.).
 His later sympathies with the modernist project are well-known.

 [^40]: ‘In the Movement’, *The Spectator* (30 September 1954),
     pp. 21–22.